-As a UNESCO recognized World Heritage Site, Halong Bay is one of the natural wonders of the world with 1,969 limestone islands of various shapes and sizes.
-Many activities range from sightseeing, cruising, exploring the mysterious caves, tasting unique local dishes, to resting on the beaches.
+As a UNESCO-recognized World Heritage Site, Halong Bay is one of the natural wonders of the world with 1,969 limestone islands of various shapes and sizes.
+Many activities range from sightseeing, cruising, exploring the mysterious caves, and tasting unique local dishes, to resting on the beaches.
 Our Vietnam travel guide on the best things to do in Halong Bay will help your Vietnam adventure live up to expectations.

 The best time to visit Halong Bay is in April and May and from September to November.
 In these months of the year, the weather is more pleasant without much heat or rain.

 December and January are Halong’s peak seasons while June to August is considered to be the offseason because of irregular typhoons and storms.
 Keep yourself informed about upcoming storms to avoid unpleasant weather.

 If you are not in the North of Vietnam, traveling by air could help you save transportation time.
 The major airport for transits to Halong Bay is Noi Bai airport in Hanoi, from there you can choose between the bus or the train to get to Halong Bay, which is 180km East of Hanoi.

 Ho Chi Minh City (Saigon) Travel Guide: Tan Son Nhat International Airport

 From Hanoi, the capital of Vietnam, it takes 4 hours by bus to get to Halong Bay making this the most popular type of budgeted transport for travelers.
 Many trustworthy bus lines running daily can be found at My Dinh and Luong Yen bus stations.

 My Dinh Station: 20 Pham Hung, My Dinh Ward, Nam Tu Liem, Hanoi